 Q. What if I am unhappy with the way particular agency is handling my Anti-Social Behaviour complaint?

-A. The Community Trigger process should not be used where a victim is dissatisfied with the way a particular agency is dealing with their case.
+A. The Anti Social Behavior Review process should not be used where a victim is dissatisfied with the way a particular agency is dealing with their case.
 Where this is the case, the standard complaints procedure for that organisation should be used.
 Ourselves, Lancashire Constabulary, the Clinical Commissioning Group and Registered Social Landlords all have a published complaints procedure, the details of which can be found on each of their websites.